Mmedic23/unblock-imgur/README.md

 # unblock-imgur

-Loads Imgur content from DuckDuckGo proxy with basic functionality
+Loads Imgur content from the 0imgur mirror with basic functionality